pytorch/pytorch/docs/source/notes/modules.rst

   All modules should subclass :class:`~torch.nn.Module` for composability with other modules.
 * **It defines some "state" that is used in computation.**
   Here, the state consists of randomly-initialized ``weight`` and ``bias`` tensors that define the affine transformation.
-Because each of these is defined as a :class:`~torch.nn.parameter.Parameter`, the module will automatically track them and return them from calls to :func:`~torch.nn.Module.parameters`.
+Because each of these is defined as a :class:`~torch.nn.parameter.Parameter`, they are *registered* for the module and will automatically be tracked and returned from calls to :func:`~torch.nn.Module.parameters`.
 Parameters can be considered the "learnable" aspects of the module's computation (more on this later).
-Note that modules are not *required* to have state, and can also be stateless.
+Note that modules are not required to have state, and can also be stateless.
 * **It defines a forward() function that performs the computation.** For this affine transformation module, the input is matrix-multiplied with the ``weight`` parameter (using the ``@`` short-hand notation) and added to the ``bias`` parameter to produce the output.
 More generally, the ``forward()`` implementation for a module can perform arbitrary computation involving any number of inputs and outputs.

-This simple module demonstrates how modules package state and computation.
+This simple module demonstrates how modules package state and computation together.
 Instances of this module can be constructed and called:

 .. code-block:: python